bcmichael/RNMR-Docs/docs/command/full_command.md

 Category: Nuclei

-Format: `NUCDL` nucnam
+Format: `NUCDL` nuc

 Defaults: none

 Description:
-`NUCDL` deletes the nucleus entry table for nucnam.
-If nucnam is not specified RNMR will prompt for it.
+`NUCDL` deletes the nucleus entry table for a nucleus.
+If nuc is not specified RNMR will prompt for it.
 ## NWAIT
 Set number of shots to wait